roboscienceorg/book/source/Math/Interpolation.rst

 Since this is a parametric form, we have freedom to select the :math:`\{ t_i \}` values.

+.. _`Fig:PolynomialInterpolant`:
 .. figure:: MathFigures/poly.*
    :width: 50%
    :align: center

-   Polynomial Interpolant of data [Fig:PolynomialInterpolant]
+   Polynomial Interpolant of data.

 Assume that you are given the points (0,1), (1,2), (2,5).
 Find the Lagrange interpolant.
 First we define :math:`t_i = i` and compute the